Theodora Porphyrogenita

 Theodora was the youngest daughter of Emperor Constantine VIII.
-After Theodora's father died in 1028, her older sister Zoë co-ruled with her husbands Romanos III and Michael IV, keeping Theodora closely watched.
+After Theodora's father died in 1028, her older sister Zoë co-ruled with her husbands Romanos III and Michael IV, kept Theodora closely watched.
 After two foiled plots, Theodora was exiled to an island monastery in the Sea of Marmara in 1031.
 A decade later, the people of Constantinople rose against Michael IV's nephew and successor, Michael V, and insisted that Theodora return to rule alongside Zoë.

 After 65 days Zoë married again, to Constantine IX, who assumed the imperial responsibilities.
 Theodora seemingly retired to a convent after Zoë's death in 1050.
 When Constantine died, the 74-year-old Theodora returned to the throne despite fierce opposition from court officials and military claimants.
 For 16 months she ruled as empress in her own right before succumbing to a sudden illness and dying at 76.
 She was the last ruler of the Macedonian line.